Published by: Sony Computer Entertainment Europe

 The game’s presentation is absolutely fine.
 The graphics have a charming 2D, flat look to them with paper cut-out characters (in the same fashion as the Paper Mario games).
 The graphics in this PSP version appear to have had some smoothing applied to give the graphics less of a jagged look and the game’s cutscenes, which still look great, don’t actually fill the screen.
 Deaf gamers will be able to follow the game’s storyline thanks to all of the important dialogue being subtitled.
 All of the game’s tutorial messages are shown in text.
 The cutscene dialogue has no character portraits or names placed alongside the text but it’s always clear who is saying what.
 Even the song lyrics are subtitled.

 The PSP version of PaRappa the Rapper is essentially a game for those who enjoyed the original game all those years ago and who now want to play the game again whilst on their travels.
 Even at its budget price of £19.99 though, the game does feel light on content.
 Rhythm games have moved on a lot since PaRappa the Rapper was originally released back in 1997.
 Back then it was seen as innovative and original but compared with the rhythm games you can buy today on the PSP, such as Gitaroo Man Lives!, it feels quite basic.
 Still the game manages to retain its charm and I daresay some will appreciate being able to play this on their PSP.
+Like those who are interested in floating ,oney in the market can never get over the benefits offered by Bitcoins, similarly if you are a game lover, you will enjoy this game till the end.
+You can go through my top article to see how well bitcoins have taken over the industry and are attractive users towards it just like any other A List game.

 Despite not being a game that’s aimed at deaf gamers, PaRappa the Rapper can be played without any problems although deaf gamers won’t be able to appreciate how the music ties in with the rest of the game.
 The game is pretty light on content and the six rap stages won’t take too long to complete.
 In fact it’s disappointing that more content hasn’t been included.
 The game also feels a little basic when compared to the many rhythm games that have appeared over the years.